How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 If the error disappears, one of the removed devices may be the culprit.
 Reconnect them one by one to identify the problematic device.

 Safe Mode loads Windows with minimal drivers and services.
-This helps diagnose if third-party software or drivers are causing this blue screen of Death error.
+This helps determine whether third-party software or drivers are causing the Blue Screen of Death.

 • Press Shift + Restart from the Start menu to enter Recovery Mode.